 Hybrid water heaters are a newer option, and they can cost considerably more than some other water heater options.
-It makes sense that you’d want to know how long a hybrid water heater you purchase will last, so you know how long your original investment in the unit will last.
+It makes sense that you’d want to know how long a hybrid water heater will last, so you know how long your original investment in the unit will last.

 How Long Will a Hybrid Water Heater Last?

 The residential models have anode rods to extend the life of the tank portion of the heater.
-They also have other features that make servicing and maintain the equipment easy, including low restrictive brass drain valves.
+They also have other features that make servicing and maintaining the equipment easy, including low-restrictive brass drain valves.
 The unit can even be laid down, making transport easier on the machine and the technician.

 How Do Hybrid Water Heaters Fail?

-Without proper maintenance, you hybrid water heater is vulnerable to a few different methods of failure.
-As they include both a heat pump based system and an electric heating system, they are redundant to failure and can often still produce some hot water in the event one system or the other has a failure.
-That said, some modes of failure to watch out for include:
+Without proper maintenance, your hybrid water heater is vulnerable to a few different methods of failure.
+As they include both a heat pump-based system and an electric heating system, they’re redundant to failure and can often still produce some hot water in the event one system or the other fails.